 (v) Uneven plant growth.

 (vi) Uneven growth may lead to uneven maturity.
-This will lead to haphazard nature of harvesting.
+This will lead to the haphazard nature of harvesting.

 (vii) Marketing of produce is affected by uneven maturity and harvesting.